 The scope of jurisprudence is a broad and multifaceted concept that encompasses various dimensions of legal theory and philosophy.
 Here are the main areas typically covered under the scope of jurisprudence:

-3. Historical Jurisprudence: It provides details of the development and transformation of legal systems over time.
+It provides details of the origin, development and transformation of legal systems over time.
 Further Examines how historical events and conditions have shaped the law and legal institutions.
+Majorly, it is based upon the customs.

-4. Sociological Jurisprudence: It explains the impact of law on society and vice versa, including how social norms, behaviors, and institutions influence the law.
+It explains the impact of law on society and vice versa, including how social norms, behaviors, and institutions influence the law.
 And also attempt to analyze the role of law in maintaining social order, resolving conflicts, and promoting social change.
+It is different from all other in a sense that it tries to provide the function of law rather than explaining what law is.

 Empirical and a priori approaches represent two different methodologies for understanding and analyzing the law.